Bridgeton, New Jersey

-Bridgeton is a city in Cumberland County, in the U.S. state of New Jersey.
+Bridgeton is a city in Cumberland County, within the U.S. state of New Jersey.
 It is the county seat of Cumberland County and is located on the Cohansey River near Delaware Bay in the South Jersey region of the state.

-As of the 2020 United States census, the city's population was 27,263, an increase of 1,914 (+7.6%) from the 2010 census count of 25,349, which in turn reflected an increase of 2,578 (+11.3%) from the 22,771 counted in the 2000 census.
-Bridgeton and Vineland are the two principal cities of the Vineland-Bridgeton metropolitan statistical area, which encompasses those cities and all of Cumberland County for statistical purposes and which constitutes a part of the Delaware Valley.
+As of the 2020 United States census, the city's population was 27,263, its highest decennial count ever and an increase of 1,914 (+7.6%) from the 25,349 recorded at the 2010 census, which in turn reflected an increase of 2,578 (+11.3%) from the 22,771 counted in the 2000 census.
+Bridgeton and Vineland are the two principal cities of the Vineland-Bridgeton metropolitan statistical area, which encompasses those cities and all of Cumberland County for statistical purposes and which constitutes a part of the Delaware Valley (i.e. the Philadelphia metro area).

 As of 2020, Bridgeton had the 13th-highest property tax rate in New Jersey with an equalized rate of 4.598% compared to 3.089% in the county as a whole and a statewide average of 2.279%.